GEO & AI Search

 Key tactics:

-- • Claim industry-specific directory listings (42% of AI citations reference directories)
+- • Claim industry-specific directory listings (48.7% of ChatGPT citations reference directories per Yext 2025)

 - • Maintain consistent business information across all platforms